 Weeknight Roast Pork Tenderloin

-- Preheat oven to 350F.
+- Heat oven to 350°F.

-- While pork is resting, take a whisk and scrape up the browned bits and mix the juices to make a little sauce.
+- While pork is resting, take a whisk and scrape up the browned bits in the bake dish and mix the juices to make a little sauce.